Nuitka/Nuitka-website/doc/pages/Streaming.rst

 On Discord, we will have a Streaming room.
-There is a react bot, that you can use to be automatically notified by Discord, when a Stream is started, this one is in: https://discord.gg/nZ9hr9tUck
+There is a react bot, that you can use to be automatically notified by Discord, when a Stream is started, this one is in: https://discord.gg/nZ9hr9tUck the welcome channel of the Discord.

 The main chat on Gitter will be linked a chat room on Discord, so for people not on Discord, they still have that available.